Introducing what follows

 · Logical and physical views.

-For more, read the first paper under "ENTERPRISES AS SYSTEMS" on the "System Theory" page at avancier.website.
+For more, read the papers under "ENTERPRISES AS SYSTEMS" on the "System Theory" page at http://avancier.website.

 A system is a subdivision of the universe we can describe as a system.